-Capital Area is ready to assist those eligible families who need help paying their electric bill or find stable housing.
+Capital Area is ready to assist those eligible families who need help paying their electric bills or finding stable housing.
 The Agency can help eligible clients weatherize their homes so residents can better afford food or medicine.

-For young children from low-income families, Head Start is an incredible pre-school program to get students ready for kindergarten.
-Head Start offers free medical care to the kids.
+For young children from low-income families, Head Start is an incredible preschool program to get students ready for kindergarten.
+Head Start offers free medical care to kids.
 Family Advocates work with the parents to help them achieve more financial independence.

 The Getting Ahead program works with individuals and families who have made the decision that they no longer want to live in poverty.
-The Agency’s curriculum to assist clients to better understand the causes of poverty, set life goals and provide support to help them work out of poverty to a life that is thriving.
+The Agency’s curriculum assists clients in better understanding the causes of poverty, setting life goals and providing support to help them work out of poverty to a life that is thriving.

 Read our 2015 insert in the Tallahassee Democrat!